ay-lab/FitHiChIP/README.md

 1) The package HiC-pro (obtained from "https://github.com/nservant/HiC-Pro")

+	**** We recommend downloading and installing the latest version (2.9.0 or above) of HiC-pro pipeline.

-	The package is used to align two input fasta files (read pairs).
-The output is a list of valid paired end reads.
+	The package is used to align paired end reads (fasta files).
-	Details of HiC-pro pipeline are described in the link: https://github.com/nservant/HiC-Pro

-	If the complete HiC_Pro pipeline is executed, an interaction matrix is generated from the paired end reads.
-The matrix is computed according to the bin size (resolution) specified.

-	Otherwise, user may use HiC-pro pipeline upto the alignment stage.
-In such a case, generated paired end reads need to be applied to the utility "build_matrix" (placed under the directory "scripts" of the HiC-Pro installation directory) to produce such interaction matrix.
+	*** After installing HiC-pro, user needs to provide the base installation directory of HiC-pro as an input to the FitHiChIP pipeline (user may check the configuration file of FitHiChIP for details).

+	Outputs of HiC-pro (to be provided as an input to the FitHiChIP pipeline):

+	A) A collection of valid paired end reads (filename: *.validPairs).
+MUST PROVIDED AS AN INPUT TO FitHiChIP.

-	An interaction matrix is represented by two files: 1) The first file lists the intervals used for the matrix.
-Size of an interval equals the input bin size.
-2) The second file lists the interactions (contacts) among different intervals.
+	B) Interaction matrix generated from the input paired end reads, according to the specified bin size.
+The matrix is represented by two files: a) Interval file (filename: *_abs.bed) listing the binning intervals, and b) interactions (contacts) among different intervals (filename: *.matrix).
 Both CIS and TRANS interactions are reported.

-	**** Note: For convenience of the user, FitHiChIP_HiCPro can be executed with the following two input settings:

-	1) Either user provides both the valid pairs and interaction matrix files.
-	2) Or, user only provides the valid pairs file, but does not provide the interaction matrix files.
-In such a case, FitHiChIP_HiCPro itself computes the interaction matrix.
-User only needs to provide the installation directory of HiC-pro package in this case.
+	--- Files related to "Interaction matrix" can be optionally provided by the user to the FitHiChIP pipeline.
+Otherwise, FitHiChIP itself computes the interaction matrix, by using the installation directory of HiC-pro package.

 2) Python (version 2.7 was used for development)

 	Python libraries to be installed:
 		OptionParser (from the library optparse), gzip, networkx

-3) R (version 3.3.3 was used for development)
+3) R (version 3.3.3 / 3.4.0 is recommended)

 	R Libraries to be installed:
 		optparse, ggplot2, splines, fdrtool, parallel